 So, this is why, when asked for an elevator pitch, I share my passion of being an advocate for the learner and a warrior for relevance.

-Latest posts by Matt Donovan, VP, Learning Solutions (see all)
+Latest posts by Matt Donovan, Senior VP, Digital Learning Strategies and Solutions (see all)